Fantasy Island: 2021 Fox sequel series

 A series was greenlit in December 2020 as a sequel to and maintains continuity with the original 1977 series, slated for a mid 2021 release on Fox.
 The series was a co-production between Sony Pictures Television and Fox Entertainment.
 In April 2021, it was announced that Kiara Barnes and John Gabriel Rodriguez were cast, as part of the main cast of the series.
 That same month, it was announced that Roselyn Sánchez joined the cast of the series as Elena Roarke, a descendant of Mr. Roarke.
-The series premiered on August 10, 2021 and aired for two seasons.
+The series premiered on August 10, 2021, and aired for two seasons.

 Syndication

 Selected episodes from the first, second and third seasons are available free at Hulu.
 Selected Minisodes from seasons one, three, four, five, and six are available free at Sony Crackle, along with complete episodes from seasons one, two, and three.

 Digital multicast television network Cozi TV announced the series would be airing on the network beginning fall 2013.
 Episodes of the original series were seen on Fridays on sister cable network Universal HD, until July 2017, when the network changed to the Olympic Channel.

 In Canada, the entire series with all seven seasons is available for streaming on the CTV App, with the first five seasons remastered in High Definition, the first three seasons have been enhanced to 1.78:1 aspect ratio.

 In May 2021, it was added to the streaming service Tubi, with all seven seasons.

 In August 2021, it started airing on digital multicast television network getTV on Saturday and Sunday nights (4:00 am ET).

+In January 2026, it started airing on MeTV on Sunday afternoons as part of an Aaron Spellingthemed block which also reunited the show with its former ABC counterpart The Love Boat.